 Through it all, he has always been a writer.
 In 2013, he published his book, A Pocket of Resistance: Selected Poems.
-His last real job ended in July after The Lebanon (TN) Democrat published his 500th weekly column, “Notes from the Southwest Corner.”
+His last job ended in July 2017 after The Lebanon (TN) Democrat published his 500th weekly column, “Notes from the Southwest Corner.”

-jim is now retired and writing for the joy of it.
+Jim is now retired and writing for the joy of it.
 He is working on several books, playing golf, working on home projects, and traveling to be with family and friends.

-A native of Lebanon, Tennessee, he lives with his wife Maureen Boggs Jewell in Bonita, California (she’s a native).
+Jim is a son, brother, husband, father, and grandfather.
+A native of Lebanon, Tennessee, he lives with his wife Maureen Boggs Jewell in California (she’s a native).
 They have two daughters.
-Blythe lives in Austin, Texas with her husband, Jason Gander, and their son, Samuel Jams Jewell Gander (named after his great grandfather), and Sarah who lives in Bonita.
+Blythe with her husband, Jason Gander, and their son, Samuel James Jewell Gander (named after his great grandfather) who live in Texas, and Sarah who lives in California.